Ride Rater was brought online on 10 June 2010. We aim to deliver unbiased news from within the British theme and amusement park industry.

-Rumours – Nothing that appears on this page has been confirmed, however we do only post rumours that have some degree of credibility.
+Rumours – Nothing that appears on this page has been confirmed and should be treated with caution.
+It should however be noted that we do have a target that the majority of the rumours posted are accurate.
 Postings are made at the discretion of the editor and are based on various sources.

 Theme Park Prices – an at-a-glance guide to the costs of admission to the UK’s major theme parks.

 We tend to focus on news concerning thrill/adult/dark rides.
 We often do not typically mention developments featuring rides and attractions specifically aimed at young children.
 For example, you may not see a great deal concerning Legoland Windsor on the website.
 Inclusion of family-orientated attractions may from time-to-time be included in Ride Rater’s scope, at the discretion of the editor.

 Our news articles are written in a formal style utilising a high level of English grammar.
 Due to this, we consider the website’s target age group to be 18 years and older.
 However we still welcome visitors of all ages to our website and social networking pages.

 In our News articles, we endeavour to factually report stories in the public and/or theme park/ride enthusiast’s interest.
 These articles occasionally include news of accidents, injuries and serious malfunctions of rides and attractions.